J3RN/game-of-evolution/README.md

 - Each color represents a species.
 Individuals can only mate with other individuals in their species.
 - When mating, the offspring can appear on the left or right of a mating pair (their left and right).
 - Offspring have a set of DNA that is a arbitrary subset of constant size of the union of it's parents DNA strands.
-- Individuals who do not eat after 14 turns (~ 1.4 seconds) die of starvation.
+- Individuals who do not eat after 25 turns (2.5 seconds) die of starvation.
+- Individuals have a maximum lifespan (10 seconds).
 - Individuals can eat any other individuals, in accordance with their DNA.
 - Individuals have a size (1 - 10, inclusive).
 Individuals can only eat other individuals that are smaller than them.
     - TODO: Hitpoints?
-- Individuals have a maximum lifespan (10 seconds)
-- Individuals have a speed, but it is not currently used
+- Individuals have a speed, but it is not currently used.
     - TODO: Make it do something
 - TODO: Memory system?